NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cascade Bearer's Flexibility.md

 * * *

 You call upon your Cascade Bearer training to help you adjust a spell for the current situation.
-Until the end of your turn, you gain a single metamagic feat from the druid class or the wizard class that has a level requirement of no more than half your level.
+Until the end of your turn, you gain a single spellshape feat from the druid class or the wizard class that has a level requirement of no more than half your level.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Lost Omens Character Guide*
 *OGL*